TanvirArjel/CustomValidation/README.md

   **10. CompareToAttribute**
        To compare one property value against another property value of the same object.
 Comparison types are: Equal, NotEqual, GreaterThan, GreatherThanOrEqual, SmallerThan, SmallerThanOrEqual

+   **11. RequiredIfAttribute**
+       To mark a field required based on the value of another field.

    # Dynamic Validation
    From version 1.4.0, validation against dynamic values from database, configuration file or any external source added for the following type: